3liz/lizmap-documentation/source/install/linux.rst

 QGIS Server
 ===========

-Follow the QGIS Documentation how to install QGIS Server : https://docs.qgis.org/latest/en/docs/user_manual/working_with_ogc/server/index.html
+Follow the QGIS Documentation how to install QGIS Server : https://docs.qgis.org/3.16/en/docs/server_manual/

 As we started to use Nginx in this Lizmap installation, you should continue the installation of QGIS Server with Nginx.
 With Nginx, the preferred way is to use ``spawn-fcgi``.

-.. warning:: Nginx with ``fcgiwrap`` is not efficient, but it's mentionned in the QGIS Server documentation.
+.. warning:: Nginx with ``fcgiwrap`` is not efficient, but it's mentioned in the QGIS Server documentation.
 Better to use ``spawn-fcgi``.

 In the Nginx configuration, it's good to use the ``QGIS_OPTIONS_PATH`` variable for a folder with write permissions for ``www-data``.
 These is explained in the QGIS Server documentation.